Koumaria 2025 Open Call

 Since 2009 the artist collective Medea Electronique has organized an annual 10-day experimental artist residency, Koumaria, near Sparta in Greece (the village of Sellasia), focusing on improvisation and new media practices.
 New-media artists from all over the world, inspired by the Greek natural landscape, come together to create a multicultural and cross-media ‘dialogue’ culminating in a collective presentation in Sellasia, and high-quality documentation of the works produced during the residency.
 Past residents have formed lasting friendships and new artistic partnerships.
 For us the residency serves as a model for future creative collaborations.

 Your application should include a statement of your interest in this year’s theme, and a sketch of a way you might want to explore it collaboratively with other artists across disciplines and media.
-It should foreground the way in which you view your creative practice as different from/complementary to/ an expansion upon/ adding to, the creative practice of Medea (based on your knowledge of Medea as found in our archive, link above).
-We are looking for artists excited by the idea of collaborative artistic creation, grounded in an improvisatory spirit and practice, and interested in working closely with the villagers and in the village.
+In particular you should make clear your interest and experience in working with toys as creative tools.

 Medea Electronique, being an eclectic art collective, is interested in people from diverse cultural and artistic backgrounds.
 Past residents have come from a variety of artistic backgrounds, and from numerous countries.
 While assorted nationalities and ethnicities have been represented, the common language of the residency is English (although fluency is not necessary, an ability to interact with other artists in English is necessary).